SofiaGalt/BlackjackProject/README.md

 ________________________________________________________________________________
 ### Technologies

-Abstraction, Scanner, Enums.
-More OOP than I used in any prior project.
+Abstraction, Scanner, Enums, and more OOP than I used in any prior project.
 ________________________________________________________________________________
 ### What I learned
 The superclass's private fields rule is more obnoxious than I had thought.
 I wish the private meant "private for class/inheriting class objects" instead of private to superclass part of object and invisible to inheriting class part or object.